Brazil alternative energy projects threatened by Abengoa's woes

 In Brazil, years of below-average rains have sharply reduced power output from the country’s extensive network of hydropowered dams, forcing the government to seek new sources of energy, from thermal to solar and wind.

-Roberto Brandão, a power sector researcher at Rio de Janeiro Federal University (UFRJ), said Abengoa was the largest player in construction of power lines to connect to these power sources, alongside China’s State Grid [STGRD.UL].
+Roberto Brandão, a power sector researcher at Rio de Janeiro Federal University (UFRJ), said Abengoa was the largest player in construction of power lines to connect to these power sources, alongside China’s State Grid.

 “We can expect all of them to be delayed,” he said.
 “And possible solutions will be found on a line-by-line basis.”